anthonyjchriste/makeke/README.md

 The offers and requests provide information about the book such as name, condition, ISBN, market price, and asking/offering price.

+To see our software in action, you can watch this [screencast](http://www.youtube.com/watch?v=lNqb4rntZYU).

 Our data model is described below.
 ![Makeke Entity Model](http://anthonyjchriste.files.wordpress.com/2013/04/makeke.png)

+For more information, please see http://anthonyjchriste.github.io/makeke/.